merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 cat $ANVIO_KEGG_SNAPSHOTS`.
 {{ codestop }}

 Take a look through the different versions.
-If you see one with a hash matching to the one used to annotate your %(contigs-db)s, then you can download that version by following [the directions for setting up a KEGG snapshot](https://anvio.org/help/main/programs/anvi-setup-kegg-kofams/#setting-up-an-earlier-kegg-snapshot).
-Provide the snapshot version name to the `--kegg-snapshot` parameter of %(anvi-setup-kegg-kofams)s.
+If you see one with a hash matching to the one used to annotate your %(contigs-db)s, then you can download that version by following [the directions for setting up a KEGG snapshot](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#setting-up-an-earlier-kegg-snapshot).
+Provide the snapshot version name to the `--kegg-snapshot` parameter of %(anvi-setup-kegg-data)s.

 **I can't find KEGG data with a matching hash!**
-If you don't have a matching metabolism database on your computer, and none of the snapshots in the `KEGG-SNAPSHOTS.yaml` file have the hash that you need, your %(contigs-db)s was probably annotated with KO and module data [downloaded directly from KEGG](https://anvio.org/help/main/programs/anvi-setup-kegg-kofams/#getting-the-most-up-to-date-kegg-data-downloading-directly-from-kegg).
-If you have obtained the %(contigs-db)s from a collaborator (i.e., situation 4 from above), ask them to also share their %(kegg-data)s with you, following [these steps](https://anvio.org/help/main/programs/anvi-setup-kegg-kofams/#how-do-i-share-this-data).
+If you don't have a matching metabolism database on your computer, and none of the snapshots in the `KEGG-SNAPSHOTS.yaml` file have the hash that you need, your %(contigs-db)s was probably annotated with KO and module data [downloaded directly from KEGG](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#getting-the-most-up-to-date-kegg-data-downloading-directly-from-kegg).
+If you have obtained the %(contigs-db)s from a collaborator (i.e., situation 4 from above), ask them to also share their %(kegg-data)s with you, following [these steps](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#how-do-i-share-this-data).
 Otherwise, anvi'o cannot really help you get this data back, and you may have to resort to option 1 described above.

 If none of these solutions help you to get rid of the version incompatibility error, please feel free to reach out to the anvi'o developers for help.